surveycto/detect-clicked-link/README.md

 ## Description

 This field plug-in can be used to determine how many times each link has been clicked.
+You can use this to make sure the enumerator has clicked on all needed links before moving on in the form.

 [![Download now](extras/readme-images/beta-release-download.jpeg)](https://github.com/surveycto/detect-clicked-link/raw/master/detect-clicked-link.fieldplugin.zip)